hallon-heyman/katacoda-scenarios/hallon123/step2.md

 ### Downloading image
 Now that we have a introduction to docker and images we can start small by downloading the Splunk enterprise image from the docker hub, to do this execute the following command.
 `docker pull splunk/splunk:latest`{{execute}}.
 As you now know, this fetches the latest version of the official Splunk image from the Docker Hub registry.
-This might take some time so in the mean time you can read about Splunk down below.
-You can also use the commands from the first step to inspect it when you are done.
+This might take some time so in the mean time you can read about Splunk down below, or read this [gem](https://www.guru99.com/splunk-tutorial.html#1) of an introduction by Guru99!

 ### What is Splunk
 Splunk is not open source but you can create a free trial to use Splunk.
 In this tutorial it is not required of you to create such free account.